-At first I did not really understand the fuss about it, since having a barbeque is not all that special in other parts of the world.
-The only difference is that in many other countries it is called having a barbecue, barbeque or bbq (what’s in a name?).
+At first I did not really understand the fuss about it, since having a barbecue is not all that special in other parts of the world.
+The only difference is that in many other countries it is called having a barbecue, barbecue or bbq (what’s in a name?).
 How wrong I was.
-In fact, what I learned after being in the country for a bit longer is that it is not just like any barbeque in any other country.
+In fact, what I learned after being in the country for a bit longer is that it is not just like any barbecue in any other country.
 A South African braai is not just about the food, it is an entire institution all on its own.

 The word ‘braai’ originates from Afrikaans, which is derived from the Dutch language brought to South Africa by the early Dutch settlers.
 Afrikaans is one of the 11 official languages of South Africa.
 The meaning of the word braai as a noun is a structure on which a fire can be made in order to grill meat.
 The word braai can also be used as a verb, which means ‘to grill’.
-The word ‘braaivleis’ means meat that is meant to be grilled on an open fire.
+The Afrikaans word ‘braaivleis‘ or braai meat in English, means meat that is meant to be grilled on an open fire.

 Even though South Africa has 11 official languages, the word braai, and the actual activity, is commonly used/performed and understood in all these languages.
 That shows how much the braai culture is completely ingrained into the South African way of life.